Ōgi logo Ōgi

 Bishop

-A Bishop () moves diagonally any number of squares it wishes, without jumping over other pieces, and captures by stopping on the opponent's piece.
+A Bishop () moves diagonally any number of squares, without jumping over pieces, and captures by landing on the opponent's piece.

 Promoted Bishop